 In Ohio, the spouse, parents or children of someone who died in a motorcycle accident (or any other accident) can pursue compensation through a wrongful death claim.
 Other family members may also be eligible if they can demonstrate that they have suffered financially because of the loss.

 What is the statute of limitations for motorcycle accident claims in Ohio?

 Family members have two years from the date of the accident to file a personal injury or wrongful death claim.
 However, it is advisable to act promptly in the aftermath of an accident.
 More evidence may be available immediately following the accident, which an attorney can begin building your case upon.

 After an accident, you may have many questions: How will I pay my medical bills?
 The accident was caused by a negligent motorist – how do I hold him or her responsible?
 Do I have to deal with my insurance company alone?

 We invite you to contact the law firm of Elk & Elk to schedule a no-cost consultation, where we can answer questions about your accident.
-Call 1-800-ELK-OHIO or complete our online contact form to schedule a time to meet.
+Call (216) 313-9774 or complete our online contact form to schedule a time to meet.
 We have offices in Cleveland and Mayfield Heights, and we can travel to meet you if you are unable to come to our office.